Dadangdut33/Screen-Translate/readme.md

 # Other

-Check out my other similar project called [Speech Translate](https://github.com/Dadangdut33/Speech-Translate/).
-This one is a real time speech transcription and translation app made possible using whisper model from openAI.
+Check out my other similar project called [Speech Translate](https://github.com/Dadangdut33/Speech-Translate/) a real time speech transcription and translation app made possible using whisper model from openAI.